Leopold Oser: Later life

 In 1909, Oser's 70th birthday was celebrated at the Rothschild Hospital in the presence of Governor Erich von Kielmansegg and founder Albert Rothschild.
 He received a crown pension of 20,000 Austro-Hungarian krones, which he donated to the Jewish Community of Vienna to support young doctors.
 He died the following year.
 His last words are said to be:

 Don't forget my poor sick!

-which were immortalized on his tombstone.
+which were immortalized on his tombstone in the Wiener Zentralfriedhof.
 A blessing in the Hebrew language ("His soul be bound into the bundle of life!"), abbreviated ת נ צ ב ה, concludes the inscription.
 The Illustriertes Oesterreichisches Journal ('Illustrated Austrian Journal') wrote on the occasion of his death:

 His urban, unaffected nature and his efforts to encourage students have given him immortalized sympathy.
 The sick, to whom he was always a helpful comforter in his kind heart, adored him.